simplybusiness/jimmy/README.md

 }
 ```

-(Lines in the real log are not split: I added that for markdown)
+* Lines in the real log are not split: added for readability
-Note that the timestamp is always the first entry. so that unix sort(1) can be used to merge logs from nodes in a cluster.
+* Note that the timestamp is always the first entry - unix `sort(1)` can be used to merge logs from nodes in a cluster.

 The log is stored in `log/production_json.log`.